Acute cholangitis refers to infection of the biliary tree characteristically resulting in pain, jaundice and fevers.

 Biliary obstruction is often secondary to choledocholithiasis (gallstones in the biliary tree) or biliary strictures (both benign and malignant).
-Management involves antibiotics and urgent decompression of the obstructed biliary system.
+Management involves antibiotics, supportive care and urgent decompression of the obstructed biliary system.

 Acute cholangitis is a relatively uncommon condition.

-Choledocholithiasis, stones in the bile duct, is the most common cause of acute cholangitis.
+Choledocholithiasis, stones in the bile duct, are the most common cause of acute cholangitis.

 Choledocholithiasis refers to gallstones within the bile ducts.
 It occurs in around 10-20% of people with cholelithiasis (gallstones).
 It should be noted that not all patients with choledocholithiasis develop cholangitis, and such stones may be asymptomatic.

 Acute cholangitis occurs due to impaired drainage and bacterial overgrowth.
 It is the most common cause of ascending cholangitis, implicated in around 80% of cases.

 Benign strictures, leading to obstruction, may occur in the biliary tree for numerous reasons: